PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/analysis/07_reece_biological_validations/1_shap_vs_dpsi_analysis/README.md

 - Path to big table

 # 3_comparing_event_cutoffs
-One-off analysis to compare how RBP activity metric changesdepending on the cuto
+One-off analysis to compare how RBP activity metric changesdepending on the cutoff of significant events